-Let $k \geq 3$ be an integer and consider a regular polygon with 3k edges inscribed in the unit circle.
+Let $k \geq 3$ be an integer, and consider a regular polygon with 3k edges inscribed in the unit circle.
 The plane of the circle will be called horizontal.
-We mark as $v_0, v_1, v_2$ three vertices which have from one to another exactly n edges and form an equilateral triangle.
-Then, we take two points $w_1, w_2$ on the vertical axis through the center of the circle.
-The linkage denoted $M_k$ has n = 3k + 2 vertices and m = 9k edges and is obtained from the regular polygon by connecting $w_1$ and $w_2$ to all its vertices.
-When $w_1$ and $w_2$ are on opposite sides of the horizontal plane, we have the one-skeleton of a convex polyhedron with triangular faces.
+We mark as v_0, v_1, v_2 three vertices which have from one to another exactly k edges and form an equilateral triangle.
+Then, we take two points w_1, w_2 on the vertical axis through the center of the circle.
+We assume w_1 is closer to the horizontal plane.
+The linkage denoted M_k has n = 3k + 2 vertices and m = 9k edges and is obtained from the regular polygon by connecting w_1 and w_2 to all its vertices.
+When w_1 and w_2 are on opposite sides of the horizontal plane, we have the one-skeleton of a convex polyhedron with triangular faces.
 By Cauchy's theorem, the linkage is minimally rigid.
-By reflecting one part of the structure to the other side of the horizontal plane, we see that minimal rigidity holds as well, hence $M_k$ is minimally rigid either way.
-We'll need the case with $w_1$ and $w_2$ on the same side, say above the horizontal plane, and we assume $w_1$ closer to the plane.
-The linkage to be used for obtaining a periodic framework is denoted $L_k$ and is derived from $M_k$ by deleting an edge from the polygonal chain between $v_1$ and $v_2$ and marking the three pairs of vertices $(w_1, w_2), (v_0, v_1)$ and $(v_0, v_2)$ .
-Figure 12 shows $L_3$ next to the planar diagram used for describing its motion.
+When we reflect the vertex w_1 and its adjacent edges in the horizontal plane, minimal rigidity will hold as well, since all vertices on the horizontal circle must remain on the circle of intersection of two spheres (centered at w_1 and w_2).
+We will need the case with w_1 and w_2 on the same side, say above the horizontal plane.
+The linkage to be used for obtaining a periodic framework is denoted L_k and is derived from M_k by deleting an edge from the polygonal chain between v_1 and v_2 and marking the three pairs of vertices (w_1, w_2) , (v_0, v_1) , and (v_0, v_2) .
+Figure 12 shows L_3 next to the planar diagram used for describing its motion.